srodman7689/tcp_calc/README.md

     bundle install
     bin/tcpcalc

 The default port for tcpcalc is 6789.
-To run the tcpcalc on a specific port run
+To run it on a specific port run

     bin/tcpcalc PORT